ContentUpgrad/dl_content/README.md

  Commonly used libraries that you will need to run the codes and submit assignment/case study are already installed.
 In case you need to install many new libraries, make use of the terminal and create a separate virtual environment and install the libraries in that venv and use that venv.
 [Learn how to create virtual environments](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)

+ 4. **Don't make copies of data files**

+ There is only 20GB of hard disk allocated for each user.
+In this disk all the necessary datasets are placed.
+If you make unnecessary copies of data, you might end up filling up your disk space.

 ![](./images/img2.png)